stackitcloud/stackit-cli/docs/stackit_postgresflex_user_reset-password.md

 ## stackit postgresflex user reset-password

-Reset the password of a PostgreSQL Flex user
+Resets the password of a PostgreSQL Flex user

 ### Synopsis

-Reset the password of a PostgreSQL Flex user.
+Resets the password of a PostgreSQL Flex user.
 The new password is returned in the response.

 ```
 stackit postgresflex user reset-password USER_ID [flags]